hofstadter-io/hof/docs/content/first-example/simple-server/generator.md

 ---

 {{<lead>}}
-Generators specify the mapping from inputs to templates.
+Generators specify the mapping from inputs through templates to output files.
+Using the schema and user input, you decide what files to generate, what inputs to provide to templates, and can reshape or enrich the inputs.
-They will have input schema(s) and some configuration options for users, and map the `In` field to the `Out` field for `hof` to process.
+Your generator file definds this process to map the `In` field to the `Out` field for `hof` to process.
 {{</lead>}}

 <br>